Description

 PVC Pipe Manufacturing

 UPVC pressure pipe manufacturers use dichloromethane resistance testing as a routine process control tool : verifying that each production run meets the molecular orientation and processing quality requirements of their product standards.
-The DCM tester is typically positioned in the production quality laboratory for daily or shift-based testing.
+The dichloromethane resistance testing machine is typically positioned in the production quality laboratory for daily or shift-based testing.

 CPVC Pipe and Fitting Manufacturing